Concussion Lawyer in Dallas, Texas – Serving the DFW Metroplex

 Brain Injury Sustained in a Slip and Fall Accident

-A TBI can occur in a slip and fall accident if the victim hits his or her head.
-While concussions are the most common slip and fall brain injuries, a hard blow to the head can result in a severe TBI with devastating consequences.
-For example, a bad fall down a rickety staircase landing head first on concrete can cause death or permanent brain injury.
+A concussion can occur in a slip and fall accident even if the victim does not hit his or her head.
+While concussions are the most common brain injuries, a slip and fall can result in a severe Brain Injury with devastating consequences.

 Lasting Effects of a Brain Injury or Concussion